 However, if the ‘Make in India’ has to succeed, we need to see the challenges and limitations in India.
 From this point of view, we need to acknowledge our present limitations in manufacturing:

-We need to admit that India, from technological point of view is lagging behind the western world, as far as 1manufacturing is concerned.
+We need to admit that India, from technological point of view is lagging behind the western world, as far as manufacturing is concerned.
 Experts say, we are still about a decade behind advanced countries, when it comes to usage of technology and manufacturing excellence.
 But we can turn this situation in to our advantage.
 We can learn from the mistakes of the western world and try to adopt the best ever technology in the years to come.
 We have capabilities, we have set up and talent but we drag our own feet because of ‘chalta hein‘ attitude.
 It invokes complacency and limits our vision about quality and excellence.

 Our thought about purchase or procurement is more or less ‘cost centric’ about technology rather than value conscious.
 Induction of any new technology involves significant capital investment.
 But focus is more about the thought, ‘Kitna deti hein’.
 Hence, more often than not in Indian Industry may enjoy the cost benefits but lose on value addition.